EasySplit 220™ #1 30A 240v Splitter 5ft. cable NEMA 10-30 (before 1996), two 10-30 outlets with kWh/Watt/Volt/Amp meter

-The original Dryer Buddy™ allows you to share your Dryer outlet with your EVSE.
+The EasySplit 220™ allows you to share your Dryer outlet with your EVSE.
 Allows both to share the 30 amp Dryer outlet, no more swapping plugs wearing out your Dryer outlet!
 Charge at night when not doing laundry and use the full circuit to charge your car.
 View line voltage, amperage draw, wattage draw and kilowatt hours consumed in real time on the beautiful meter.
 Great for apartment dwellers, temp housing or an easy hookup at a friend’s/relative’s house.
-This unit is built with two 10-30 outlets.
-Input power cable is a 10-30.
+This unit is built with two NEMA 10-30 outlets.
+Input power cable is a NEMA 10-30.

-Be sure to set your Electric Vehicle or EV Charging Station (EVSE) to 24amps or less when using this Dryer Buddy (max draw for 30amp Dryer Circuit).
+Be sure to set your Electric Vehicle or EV Charging Station (EVSE) to 24amps or less when using the EasySplit 220™ (max draw for 30amp Dryer Circuit).

 What is a Dryer Buddy Plus?
-The Dryer Buddy Plus is a manual 2-way switcher based on the original Dryer Buddy.
+The Dryer Buddy Plus is a manual 2-way switcher based.
 It allows you to share your Dryer outlet with your EVSE or any appliance like a Bitcoin miner.
 Only one outlet is live at a time, by default it’s the dryer outlet (on the left) with a flip of the switch, power is toggled to the EVSE outlet only.
 Designed so other members of the house don’t accidentally start the Dryer while you’re charging your EV;

 The Dryer Buddy Plus AUTO is a fully automatic 2-way switcher based on the original Dryer Buddy Plus It allows you to share your Dryer outlet with your EVSE without having to flip any switches.
 Basic operation is simple, the Dryer outlet is always live and the EVSE outlet is only live when there is enough amperage available to charge your EV.
 When the Dryer is off it is drawing little to no amps so the EVSE outlet is switched on allowing your EV to charge.
 If the Dryer is turned on at any time then the EVSE outlet is switched off, when the Dryer is done, power is restored to the EVSE outlet and if your EV needs charging it will resume charging.
 Designed so other members of the house don't have to understand anything technical to use the Dryer when they need to do a load of laundry, See my demo video here: Dryer Buddy Plus AUTO with kWh meter Demo

-For the PLUS and Plus Auto models the meter is wired to read system Voltage and only meter the Current flowing through the EVSE outlet, unlike the original Dryer Buddy where the meter reads all Current flowing through the unit.
+For the PLUS and Plus AUTO models the meter is wired to read system Voltage and only meter the Current flowing through the EVSE outlet, unlike the EasySplit 220™ where the meter reads all Current flowing through the unit.
 In this configuration the Kilowatt Hours (kWh's) will only accumulate for Energy flowing through the EVSE outlet (on the right of the face) this value is stored between power outages and may be reset when you like.
 This allows you to see only the Energy your Electric vehicle has consumed.

 Note: Some high efficiency Dryers such as the Bosch Series 800 Max slowly ramp the speed of the motor and don't draw significant current (over 3.5 amps) while running which will cause the Dryer Buddy Plus AUTO to switch the EVSE outlet off or it may switch several times in a short period.
 For these Dryers we recommend either the Dryer Buddy PLUS, that unit offers manual switching between outlets or adding the Delay controller Upgrade Pak to the Dryer Buddy Plus AUTO, The delay kit solves this issue; Delay Controller Upgrade Pak